 How to Make Classic Pizza Margherita

-Authentic Pizza Margherita is the absolute QUEEN of pizza’s – delicate yet rich and flavourful; the original recipe uses Neapolitan base and is topped with 4 quality ingredients.
-This episode of my Pizza Masterclass will teach you the how to make a classic pizza margherita thanks to Lucio who was raised in the birthplace of this masterpiece, Naples, Italy – who started making pizza’s almost before he could talk!
+Authentic Pizza Margherita is the absolute QUEEN of pizza’s – delicate yet rich and flavourful.
+The original recipe uses Neapolitan base and is topped with 4 quality ingredients.
+This episode of my Pizza Masterclass will teach you the how to make a classic margherita.
+Thanks to Lucio who was raised in the birthplace of this masterpiece, Naples, Italy – who started making pizza’s almost before he could talk!

 How to Make Classic Pizza Margherita from Naples